COVID-19 Updates: Taking steps to return to normal.

 These documents expire 90 days after they have been issued.

-Fill out all the forms in this package:
+Fill out this form:

-Application for Individual Licence (PDF, 569 KB)
+Application or Renewal for Individual Licence

 When you apply, you’ll need to provide photocopies of your: